solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 ### 3. Define state.rs

-Next, let’s define our program's data account: `Escrow`.
+Next, let's define our program's data account: `Escrow`.
 This account will store two key pieces of information:

 - `unlock_price`: The price of SOL in USD at which withdrawals are allowed